-SDA Bible Commentary Vol. 7, page 891 (bottom left to top of right column under “Sorcerers.”)
+Seventh-day Adventist Bible Commentary, Vol. 7, page 891 (bottom left to top of right column under “Sorcerers.”)

-Note that all the overcomers depicted in verse 7, have to wrestle with all of these things.
+Note that all the overcomers (Verse 7) have to wrestle with all of these things.
 Nobody is immune from the temptations in any of these categories.

 This is not “brain washing” or forced change on an unwilling subject.

-The second resurrection is called “the second death” in Revelation 2:11; 20:6, 14 and 21:8.
-There could not be a “second death” without a “second resurrection” even though John does allude to the “first resurrection” in Revelation 20;5, 6 which implies a “second resurrection.”
-In John 5:29 he alludes to “the resurrection of damnation” which is clearly the “second resurrection.”
+The second resurrection is called “the second death” (Revelation 2:11; 20:6, 14 and 21:8).
+There could not be a “second death” without a “second resurrection,” even though John does allude to the “first resurrection” (Revelation 20;5, 6) which implies a “second resurrection.”
+He alludes to “the resurrection of damnation” (John 5:29) which is clearly the “second resurrection.”

 See Strong’s #5068

-SDA Bible Commentary Vol. 7, page 892 (bottom left column to top of right)
+Seventh-day Adventist Bible Commentary, Vol. 7, page 892 (bottom left column to top of right)